 !
-WARNING: The housing top (when shipped vertically) or the top-side (when shipped horizontally) will not support the weight of the unit.
-Any attempt to support the housing from these surfaces may result in serious equipment damage and severe personal injury.
-Do not walk on the top or the top-side of the unit, or use these surfaces for storage of materials.
+WARNING: The housing top will not support the weight of the unit.
+Any attempt to support the housing from the top may result in serious equipment damage and severe personal injury.
+Do not walk on the top of the unit or use the top for storage of materials.